quoll/crg-turtle/README.md

 Note that it is possible for the parser to generate Keywords with a namespace and and empty name.
 This is legal both as a QName and as a Keyword, though Clojure does not have a literal representation for nameless Keywords.

+It is not difficult to have the parser return IRIs when QNames were not specified (this was the original mode of operation for the parser), so if this need arises then IRIs (or URIs) may  be included easily.
+Keywords are used as these have a more efficient representation, are more compatible with Clojure, and because there is no standard implementation of IRI available.
+Jena includes one, but this involves a lot of validity checking that would slow down parsing.
+Also, this project is explicitly trying to avoid third-party non-Clojure libraries (Beaver notwithstanding - it's here because it generates the fastest parsers).

 ## Java and Clojure